tenkeyless/dart_docs/src/content/effective-dart/style.md

 even if it isn't used.

-### DON'T use a leading underscore for identifiers that aren't private
+### DON'T use a leading underscore for identifiers that aren't private {:#dont-use-a-leading-underscore-for-identifiers-that-arent-private}

 Dart uses a leading underscore in an identifier to mark members and top-level declarations as private.
 This trains users to associate a leading underscore